rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 The statistical figures confirm the expected noticeable performance enhancement one obtains first with the *BestQualified=True* and secondly even more with the *randomized=100* settings of the *Bachet* ranking rule.
 The latter setting renders in fact ranking results of a correlation quality very similar to the *Copeland* rule.
 Yet, computing ranking results just from the given ordering of the *self.actions* dictionary and its reversed ordering may render, with a first quartile correlation of +0.6678 and a median correlation of +0.7282, already satisfactory ranking results in most cases.
 It is finally remarquable that even the single actions ordering setting shows already, with a first quartile correlation of +0.6089 and a median correlation of +0.6854, quite acceptable results.

 Mind finally that the *Bachet* ranking rule, even of comparable complexity :math:`O(n^2)` as the *Copeland* and *NetFlows* rules, is not scalable to large performance tableaux with hundreds of performance records.
 The integer value range of *Bachet* numbers gets indeed quickly huge with the order of the given outranking digraph.
-The :py:class:`~linearOrders.POlarisedBachetRanking` constructor provides therefore an *orderLimit* parameter set by default to 50, which allows to represent integer values in the huge range +- 358948993845926294385124.
+The :py:class:`~linearOrders.PolarisedBachetRanking` constructor provides therefore an *orderLimit* parameter set by default to 50, which allows to represent integer values in the huge range +- 358948993845926294385124.

 .. code-block:: pycon